-After my conversation with Danny on the Monday I went to Mandy’s house.
-Her sister was there and she worked in a solicitors office; when I told them what Danny had said about not divorcing him Mandy’s sister had said I must start divorce proceedings because if I bought Danny out of the house but didn’t divorce him he would still be entitled to half of the value, even though it was just in my name.
+After my conversation with Danny on the Monday I went to Susan’s house.
+Her sister was there and she worked in a solicitors office; when I told them what Danny had said about not divorcing him Susan’s sister had said I must start divorce proceedings because if I bought Danny out of the house but didn’t divorce him he would still be entitled to half of the value, even though it was just in my name.

 I had no money to pay for a divorce and even with legal aid I needed an initial payment to start proceedings; so I got Danny’s bike back from Della’s house and I took it to the bike shop at the end of the road and sold it for eighty pounds.
 With the money from this in hand I made the appointment with the solicitor to commence divorce proceedings.

 I could remember when Danny had bought that bike: it was as a celebration of his promotion to a supervisory role.
 How ironic that Danny had inadvertently funded the start of our divorce proceedings; a divorce he had said he did not want.
 For the first time in a long while I laughed.